 I recommend you start with the courses below for learning how to play blues rhythm guitar.
 They are listed below in the order you should work through them in.

 – In this course you will learn how to play the essential elements of improvising blues rhythm guitar.
 One of the number one things that most people have a problem with is Rhythm.
 Let’s face it rhythm is hard, but achieving a fluid rhythm blues guitar sound is achievable by learning the correct foundation.
 In my new Blues Rhythm Guitar course I want to provide you with the foundation that will help you become a rhythm player that knows his/her place in a blues setting.

 – In my Chord Embellishments course you’ll learn the techniques and concepts that are needed to play the style of rhythm guitar that you’ll hear in tunes such as, “The Wind Cries Mary” and “Little Wing” by Jimi Hendrix, “Life Without You” by SRV, and “Slow Dancing in a Burning Room” by John Mayer just to name a few.
 By completing this course you’ll understand not only how to play this style but where it comes from and how to create your own parts using this style.

-Once you have worked through the above courses, you will then be ready to learn any of the Blues Courses on the site.
-The next step in playing great blues guitar is learning different styles of blues licks and solos.
+Once you have worked through all of the above courses, you will then be ready to learn any of the Blues Courses that are on the site.
+The next step in playing great blues guitar is learning different styles of blues rhythm, licks, and solos.